Following Jesus: Virtue,Character, and

 Plan to come early and stay late.

 Since Credo House is a superb location for a retreat or holiday, participants are welcome to arrive on Sunday morning, August 24, and stay through Saturday morning, August 30.
-Additional nights are only $95/night for adults (16 years and older).
+Additional nights are only $95/night/person for adults (15 years and older).
 You can reserve these additional nights in the Add-ons section when you register.
-The rate for children 5-14 for additional nights is $50/night.
+The rate for children 4-15 for additional nights is $50/night/child.